-Alternative approaches using encoder-decoder architectures and large language models have been proposed, framing CR as sequence-to-sequence (Hicke and Minno, 2024) or question-answering (Wu et al., 2020; Gan et al., 2024) tasks.
-While showing promising results, these methods are computationally intensive and do not scale efficiently to long documents or resource-constrained scenarios.
+Alternative approaches using encoder-decoder architectures and large language models have been proposed, framing CR as sequence-tosequence (Hicke and Mimno, 2024) or questionanswering (Wu et al., 2020; Gan et al., 2024) tasks.
+While these methods show promising results, they are computationally intensive and do not scale efficiently to longer documents or resourceconstrained scenarios.